markusressel/system-control/README.md

 * If you don't want to write a massive one-file script there are still lots of files to manage

 To fix the dependency and file management you could use any packaging tool.
 But since this would not address the performance concerns I had, I decided to give golang a try.
-The performance aspect is crucial for me, because some of these commands get executed on a regular basis through [Polybar](https://github.com/polybar/polybar) and other applications.
+Go allows me to build a single binary file that includes everything necessary and provides the best possible performance (without using bash).
+The performance aspect is crucial for my usage, because some of these commands get executed on a regular basis through [Polybar](https://github.com/polybar/polybar) and other applications.

 ## System